As you would have guessed, educational systems vary from one country to another.

 7. Unlikely to repeat a school year

-Lots of my clients ask me if their children would repeat a year when coming into the British system because of the English level of their children.
+A lot of our clients ask us if their children would repeat a year when coming into the British system because of the English level of their children.
 In Primary state system, each class is multi-level organised.

 8. School starts at 4 years old